 An incentive

-A compelling call-to-action (CTA)
+A compelling call to action (CTA)

 Ready to get your next cold email campaign underway?